emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

         command: {% raw %}.circleci/github-pages-deploy.sh{% endraw %}
 ```

 This workflow titled `release` will only run on the `SOURCE_CODE_BRANCH`.
 It will still build the Jekyll site, so there's something to deploy, and it will still notify Slack upon completion.
-But, we've defined a new command for teh job to run: `github_pages_deploy` which will call the `.circleci/github-pages-deploy.sh` file:
+But, we've defined a new command for the job to run, `github_pages_deploy`, which will call the `.circleci/github-pages-deploy.sh` file:
 ```bash
 #!/bin/bash

 # These are two variables that I added as CircleCI environment variables
 git config user.name "$USER_NAME"
 git config user.email "$USER_EMAIL"